 Leave a comment

-I Found God today in some heavenly comfort for my daughter in law.
+I Found God today pondering my ancestry.

 Leave a comment